UG4/ughub/README.md

 ## Configuring your build
 Each time you'll execute cmake on your ug4 folder, a list of installed plugins will be shown.
-In order to activate an installed plugin, specify the cmake option -DPLUGIN_NAME=ON, e.g.:
+In order to activate an installed plugin, specify the cmake option `-DPLUGIN_NAME=ON`, e.g.:

     cmake -DConvectionDiffusion=ON .